Convex co-compact actions of relatively hyperbolic groups

 We then prove the following refinement of the Theorem~\ref{thm:main_ncc}.

 \begin{theorem} (see Section~\ref{sec:isolated-simplex-implies-rel-hyp}) Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple with coarsely isolated simplices.
-Let $\Sc$ be a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
+Let $\Sc$ be a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 Then: \begin{enumerate} \item $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to $\Sc$. \item $\Lambda$ has finitely many orbits in $\Sc$ and if $\{S_1,\dots, S_m\}$ is a set of orbit representatives, then $\Lambda$ is a relatively hyperbolic group with respect to

 Further, each $\Stab_{\Lambda}(S_i)$ is virtually Abelian of rank at least two. \end{enumerate} \end{theorem}